IanESmith/static-website/Services/cdmp/notes.md

 ## Common Data Matching Platform

 ### Summary as of 18 October  2017
-Working with our Advanced Border Control and HMPO colleagues to provide a platform for their data.
+Working with our Advanced Border Control and HMPO colleagues to provide a platform for their data by 2018 and then start to onaboard more tenants.

 ### What is blocking us
 Our main challenge is remains around having a very small technical team.
 We're working to resolve this and tracking progress so able to see the velocity (and any impact on due dates).